i-Ne-i/my-new-project/README.md

 If you need to resize images, you have to use an HTML tag, like this:
 <img src="https://www.europeana.eu/es/item/240/_nhn7W5R">

+## How is it used?

+Describe the process of using the solution.
+In what kind situations is the solution needed (environment, time, etc.)?
+Who are the users, what kinds of needs should be taken into account?

 This is how you create code examples:
 ```